CTSRD-CHERI/cheri-exercises/src/exercises/cheriabi/README.md

 interpreted in combination with the virtual memory map.

 However, in CheriBSD, the kernel can return memory mappings (from `mmap`) using a bounded capability.
-Moreover, it can demand that references to memory mappings passed to other system calls (such as `munmap`, `madvise`, or even `mmap` itself) be made using capabilities.
+Moreover, it demands that references to established memory mappings passed to other system calls (such as `munmap`, `madvise`, or even `mmap` itself) be made using capabilities.
 This reduces ambient authority
-significantly: software must have a capability to a part of the memory map rather than merely the relevant address.
+significantly: software must provide a capability to a part of the memory map rather than simply passing its integer address.
+(For backwards-compatibility with software that explicitly lays out its address space, the kernel will honor requests to `mmap` that *establish* a mapping at a given address and range without holding a capability, so long as no existing mapping overlaps the requested span.)

 And yet, that may not be sufficient.
 It implies that any capability to a part of the address space (or, at least, whole pages thereof) implicitly carries the authority to arbitrarily manipulate that part of the address space.
 This is likely undesirable; for example, we likely do not mean or expect *clients* of `malloc` to be able to, for example, *unmap* or *alias* parts of the heap!
+That is, clients of `malloc` should not have sufficient privilege to manipulate the definition of the address space being used to back the heap.

 To capture the distinction between *control* and *use* of address space, the CheriBSD kernel avails itself of a *software permission* bit in CHERI capabilities.
-Such permissions are not architecturally interpreted but are still subject to architectural protection (and so, for example, a zero permission bit may not be set to one without simultaneously clearing the capability tag).
+Such permissions are not architecturally interpreted but are still subject to architectural monotonicity and integrity protection.
 In particular, CheriBSD defines `CHERI_PERM_SW_VMEM`, sets this permission bit when returning pointers to *new* allocations of address space, and requires that capabilities passed to address-space-manipulating functions bear this permission.
 Userspace components are free to clear this